LANL-Bioinformatics/KWAGE/README.md

-# BIGSI++
+# CALDERA: Compressed Approach for Low-overhead Digital Exploration of Read Archives

-A C++ reimplementation of the ultra-fast, [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter)-based sequence search originally developed by the [Iqbal group](https://www.nature.com/articles/s41587-018-0010-1).
+A C++ implementation of the ultra-fast, [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter)-based sequence search originally developed by the [Iqbal group](https://www.nature.com/articles/s41587-018-0010-1).
 This project is similar in spirit to the Iqbal group's BIGSI follow-on project: [COBS: a Compact Bit-Sliced Signature Index](https://arxiv.org/abs/1905.09624).
-While the goals are very similar, the BIGSI++ project is an independent implementation of the original BIGSI algorithm with the addition of the following features:
+While the goals are very similar, the CALDERA project is an independent implementation of the original BIGSI algorithm with the addition of the following features:
 1. Parallel, C++ implementation (using both OpenMP and MPI)
 2. Adaptive Bloom filter size (similar to COBS)
 3. Compressed database files
 4. Bloom filter construction directly from [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA) files

-The BIGSI++ pipeline has several components:
+The CALDERA pipeline has several components:
 1. `sra_inventory`
 	- Parse and convert the NCBI-supplied [SRA metadata information](tp://ftp.ncbi.nlm.nih.gov/sra/reports/Metadata) into a single binary file.
 This file is read by the `maestro` program to add metadata and annotation information to the final database files.
 2. `maestro`
 	- Streaming Bloom filter construction from SRA accessions.
 	- Aggregation and transposition of of individual Bloom filters into database files.
-3. `bigsi++`
+3. `caldera`
 	- Searching the resulting database with a nucleic acid query:.

 The following helper applications are also provided:
 1. `dump_db`, a tool for dumping the header, annotation, and first few bit slices of a database file.
 2. `SriRachA`, a tool for per-read, kmer-based searching of SRA records against a set of user-provided query sequences.
-This tool is useful for confirming and investigating the per-accession matches reported by BIGSI++.
+This tool is useful for confirming and investigating the per-accession matches reported by CALDERA.
 This tool is contained in the `SriRachA/` subdirectory (with a separate `Makefile` and `documentation`).

 ## Building and installing the code
-The BIGSI++ code is written in C++ and requires the MPI (message passing interface; I recommend [OpenMPI](https://www.open-mpi.org/)).
+The CALDERA code is written in C++ and requires the MPI (message passing interface; the code has been tested using [OpenMPI](https://www.open-mpi.org/)).
 A compiler that supports OpenMP is also suggested, but not required.

 Currently, downloading the SRA records is orchestrated by the `maestro` program.
 While previous versions relied on a cluster scheduling system (like Slurm), this dependancy has been **removed**.
 As discussed below, downloading the entire SRA to a private network (i.e. non-[AWS](https://aws.amazon.com/), non-[Google](https://cloud.google.com/)) is **not** going to work -- downloading will take too long for the several petabytes of SRA data.